aegs90/Tesis2---Version-final-en-Java/README.md

+#Thesis-20090236
+Thesis Project to opt for the Title of Computer Engineer - Andrés Ghersi - Pontificia Universidad Católica del Perú

+Memetic algorithm to solve the cutting of materials in one dimension.
+Final version in Java.
+Includes windows and multithreading.

+INSTRUCTIONS
+///////////////////////////////

+1. Extract the 7z file.
+Contains 4 files (the jar and the 3 txt: catalog, materials and order)
+2. Run the jar from cmd with the command: java -jar filename
+3. The order file contains the order of the products, the material file contains the materials and the catalog file the product catalog.
+4. Select the files in the program and click Load data.
+5. Then, click on the algorithm you want to test and the results appear in a window.
+Greetings.

+///////////////////////////////
 # Tesis-20090236
 Proyecto de Tesis para optar por el Título de Ingeniero Informático - Andrés Ghersi - Pontificia Universidad Católica del Perú